jguix/angularjs-FlightDashboard/README.md

 *  A value - that will be delivered to subsequent resolve handlers
 *  A **promise** - that will create a branch queue of async activity
-*  A exception - to reject sebsequent promise activity
+*  A exception - to reject subsequent promise activity
-*  A rejected promise - to propogate rejections to subsequent handlers
+*  A rejected promise - to propagate rejections to subsequent handlers

 Since promise handlers can **return Promises**, let's use that technique to refactor a new implementation: